Trial Balance Preparation Step by Step (Format, Example & Free Template PDF)

 5. Is trial balance mandatory for audit?

-Yes, it's the starting point for most financial statement audits according to international standards.
+Yes, it's the starting point for most financial statement audits according to international standards (ISA).
+Auditors use it for risk assessment and planning audit procedures.

 6. Who prepares trial balance in accounting?